-When you’re being pursued by a police officer, your first instinct may be to run — or, if you’re driving a car, to speed away.
+When you are being pursued by a police officer, your first instinct may be to run — or, if you are driving a car, to speed away.
 Think twice before you do this!

 However, fleeing from a police officer (more commonly known as “evading arrest”) is a crime in and of itself in Texas, and it carries serious consequences for those convicted.

-To help you better understand this serious crime and its consequences, we’ve created a guide to the penalties and possible defenses of evading arrest.
+To help you better understand this serious crime and its consequences, we have created a guide to the penalties and possible defenses of evading arrest.

 The Penalties for Evading Arrest in Texas